12 Junior Accountant Resume Examples for 2025

 Highlighting leadership growth

-Here are some ways to show this:
+Here are ways you could show leadership or promotions:

 Quantify your financial impact